ted-lindemann/ted-lindemann/README.md

 🌱 I am a lifelong learner.
 I enjoy challenges and am always eager to learn new technologies to enhance my skills.
 Currently I´m learning GSAP and data structures and algorithms.

-🎹 My favorite activities include programming, learning about astronomy or playing a piano.
-I also spend a lot of time with my dog and cat 🐱
+🎹 My favorite activities include programming, learning about astronomy, playing the piano or watching wrestling.

 📧 You can connect with me via Linkedin, the link to my account is in my bio!